-Being on a gluten free diet can be hard, but luckily companies like Bob’s Red Mill (which I’ll refer to as Bob’s) are busy creating flour blends and mixes that can easily take the place of your all purpose flours.
+Starting a gluten free diet can be challenging at first, but luckily companies like Bob's Red Mill (which I'll refer to as Bob's) are busy creating flour blends and mixes that can easily take the place of your all purpose flours.
 In recent years, our family has had to eat gluten free and dairy free, so things like butter-laden pie crusts were a thing of the past.

 I use pie crust to make pies like pumpkin, apple, and peach-raspberry, and even dishes like chicken pot pie.
 The only difference is that for a savory pie, you will not top the crust with sugar.

 If you have had any trouble making a dairy free crust, I’m here to help.
 The explanations below are lengthy, but I explain what to do and not to do when making a gluten free and dairy free pie crust.
 If you would like my recipe for an absolutely delicious gluten free and dairy free pumpkin pie, visit this link.
 This post below is just about the crust.

 Here are some things you need to know before you start:

 - One bag makes two generous crusts; either a top and bottom, or two crusts.
 When I made a fruit pie in a deep dish pie pan, there was really too much crust in my opinion.
 My advice is to save the extra and make some little cutouts.
 They make a great decoration for the pie or even shortbread-style cookie.
 Plan accordingly.
 I personally don't like a thick crust.

 - Instead of all shortening, try using a combination of shortening, a butter substitute (I like the soy-free Earth Balance sticks) and coconut oil.
 I found this worked best to make a super-flaky crust.
 I refer to this as the fat.